HoiPangCHEUNG/chatGptJsonTranslator/README.md

 If you encounter `JSONDecodeError` during translation, you can try to translate the failed language only by isolating the specific value in `translateTo`.

-If you encounter `Maximum Api requests reached` during translation, try translating to one language only first.
+If you encounter `Rate Limit reached` during translation, try translating to one language only first.

 It's also worth noting that the answer from ChatGPT may vary from time to time, and the JSON string returned may not always be valid.
 In such cases, you may need to manually correct or modify the JSON string to make it valid before translating it.